 Katy is Marketing Manager of Biteback Publishing and The Robson Press.
 She studied Politics, IR and American Studies at the University of Nottingham before moving to the West Bank to learn Arabic and volunteer for various organisations.
 In early 2009 Katy began work in London with sister company, Total Politics Magazine, before moving over to Biteback Publishing in 2010.
 She likes reading political biographies, literary non-fiction, classics and poetry.
 Katy has, on separate occasions, shared a room with Lady Gaga, Britney Spears and Lana Del Rey, although they may not have known that at the time and, granted, some of the rooms had many thousands of other people in them.

 Sarah is Marketing & Sales Assistant at Biteback Publishing and The Robson Press.
-Having abandoned home comforts in Suffolk in 2009, she studied English Literature at University College London.
-Delving through Romantic women’s travel diaries as well as postmodern plays, she could often be found in North London flats surrounded by tea, cake and copious notepads.
+Having abandoned the home comforts of Suffolk in 2009, she moved to London to study English Literature at UCL.
+Delving through Romantic women’s travel diaries, laughing at Alan Bennett, and watching Graham Greene films kept her occupied most of the time.
+She could also be found in her North London flat surrounded by tea, cake and copious notepads.
 Now a fully-fledged member of the working world, Sarah manages the websites, social media & book orders.
 Out-of-work activities include making pastry, theatre-going and trying to convert people to Sylvia Townsend Warner.